The Shanghai GE Program

 Shanghai, the largest city in the People's Republic of China, is locted on the Yangtze River in eastern China.
 Since the recent lifting of market restrictions, Shanghai has been a leading force in Chine economic reform, emerging as a dynamic international metropolis with a striking juxtaposition of the most modern and traditional Chinese elements.

-Students live in the Pepperdine owned Shanghai Jia, meaning hose.
+Students live in the Pepperdine owned Shanghai Jia, meaning house.
 The Pepperdine facility is located in the French Concession area of Shanghai near the American Consulate.
 The facility houses student rooms, the visiting faculty apartment, classrooms, a library, a computer lab, a student center, laundry facilities, and the program office.
 The Jia is conveniently situated between two subway stations and two bus stops.

 A Chinese and American style mixed breakfast will be provided in the house seven days a week, with baozi 包子 (steamed stuffed buns), miàn bāo 面包 (steamed rolls/bread), other local Chinese breakfast foods, and a selection of cereals, yogurt, and juices.
 Typically eggs and bacon or sausage are available every other day.
 Students will be provided with funds Digitally Distributed to an account of their choosing to purchase lunch and dinner on their own.
 Students are highly encouraged to get to know some of the small shops and restaurants around the Jia and within walking distance at JingAn Temple.
 There is a kitchen available in the house for student use, should students want to prepare their own meals.
 Meals while traveling on weekends will be the responsibility of the student.